mos-fine/mlc_llm_Modify/README.md

 If you want to get the pre-built mlc_llm toolkit directly, you can visit the link https://huggingface.co/spaces/Mos-fine/mlc_llm_Modify/tree/main , Please note that this link only supports CU122, CP310, and Linux systems.

-Other tools can download the official preparation work by yourself:https://mlc.ai/wheels。The specific modification is the mlc_llm_nightly part
+Other tools can download the official preparation work by yourself:https://mlc.ai/wheels.
+The specific modification is the mlc_llm_nightly part